marcov64/Lsd/Readme.txt

 make -f makefile.linux

 If the compilation fails, the most likely reason is the mis-specification of the locations of the files required for the compilation.
 The major problem is that Tcl/Tk may be installed in your systems in several different locations.
 The makefile contains a list of variables for the directory needed for the Tcl/Tk libraries and include files.
-For example, on some systems you have the Tcl/Tk library located in /usr/lib, or /usr/local/lib, or usr/share/lib, etc. Similary, the include files may be located in different directories.
+For example, on some systems you have the Tcl/Tk library located in /usr/lib, or /usr/local/lib, or usr/share/lib, etc. Similarly, the include files may be located in different directories.
 The makefile lists the files you need to identify; check the location for those files and edit the makefile as appropriate for your system.

 It is also possible that Tcl/Tk requires further libraries besides those specified in the makefile.
 If you have errors even after having specified the correct path to the Tcl/Tk libraries, then find out where the file wish is located (using the command "whereis wish"), and then find out which libraries are used with the command: